miranda-ng/miranda-ng/plugins/TabSRMM/docs/readme.txt

    requested new features to the plugin.

-* Joergen Persson for the original MUC ("multiuser chat") module for Miranda IM.
+* Joergen Persson for the original MUC ("multiuser chat") module for Miranda NG.
 Large parts of tabSRMM's multiuser chat integration are based on his code.

 ------------